nekotohondana/qiita_articles/settinup_softether-VPN_on_raspberry-pi-3.md

 the Raspberry Pi's IP address from other network-connected devices. ](Https://qiita.com/dauuricus/items/8453e70b54ab64f22f2d#fing) Connect with ssh from your PC.
 However, if this is possible, if ssh is enabled by default, ssh connection is possible, but if not, it is necessary to write to the SD card to enable ssh in advance.
-There is.

 ```ruby: PC terminal
 $ sudo ssh pi@192.168.0.4